isomerpages/nlb-curiocity/pages/privacy.md

 Please contact qsm@nlb.gov.sg if you:

-* have any enquiries or feedback on our data protection, policies and procedures; or
+* have any enquires or feedback on our data protection, policies and procedures; or

 *  need more information on or access to data, which you have provided directly to us in the past.